 - 1. Log in to the JSS with a web browser. - 2.
 In the top-right corner of the page, click Settings 🗱 . - 3.
-Click Computer Management.
-On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
+Click Computer Management. - 4.
 In the "Computer Management-Server Infrastructure" section, click File Share Distribution Points . - 5.
-Click New + . - 6.
+Click New +. - 6.
 Use the General pane to configure basic settings for the distribution point. - 7.
 Click the File Sharing tab and enter information about the AFP or SMB share. - 8.
 (Optional) Click the HTTP tab and configure HTTP downloads. - 9.
 Click Save.